Tobe12345678/secureweb/README.md

 - 'public' - contains html file

 ## Setup and Installation
-1. Clone this repository:
+1. Clone this repository
-'''bash
 git clone https://github.com/Tobe12345678/secureweb.git
-'''

-2. Navigate to the project directory:
+2. Navigate to the project directory on your terminal: cd your-project-directory
-'''bash
-cd your-project-directory
-'''

-3. Install dependencies:
-'''bash
-npm install
+3. Install dependencies on your terminal: npm install
-'''

 4. Set up a PostgreSQL database:
 - Create a database and name it, let's say 'clinic_database'.
 - update the database credentials in 'index.js'.

 5. Start the server:
-'''bash
 npm start
-'''

 ## Usage
 1. **Registration**: a user will create an account in the registration page